São Brás de Alportel

 São Brás de Alportel (/pt-PT/) is a town and municipality in the District of Faro, Algarve region, in Portugal.
 The population in 2011 was 10,662, in an area of 153.37 km^{2}.
 The present Mayor is Vítor Guerreiro, elected by the Socialist Party.
 The municipal holiday is June 1.

+São Brás de Alportel is a member of Cittaslow.

 History

 The human occupation in the municipality of São Brás de Alportel goes back to Prehistory (since the Paleolithic), as attested by several findings, such as flint chips, quartz and quartzite, a black schist burnisher and a pebble in jasper shale that seems to have a bovine drawn on one surface and, on the other, a horse.
 As far as Protohistory is concerned, there is still a total lack of knowledge.
 The most represented and, therefore, most studied historical periods are the Roman and the Islamic medieval.

 Conii and Turdetanian

 Like the rest of Algarve region, the area was inhabited by the Conii and Turdetanian before the arrival of the Romans.